Closing Date: 21st July, 2026

 - Experience preparing detailed advisory opinions, legal briefs, memoranda and/or reports outlining and analyzing facts and legal issues.

-- Experience providing continual, accurate, proper, and timely legal advice on all facets of FBI disciplinary matters ranging from procedural, operation, administrative, and personnel issues.
+- Experience providing accurate, proper, and timely legal advice on procedural, operational, administrative, and personnel issues.

 - Experience demonstrating proficiency in interpreting and analyzing complex legal issues.